survivejs/react-book/manuscript/11_linting_in_webpack.md

 ## Webpack and JSHint

-Interestingly no JSLint loader seems to exist for Webpack yet.
-Fortunately there's one for JSHint.
+Interestingly, no JSLint loader seems to exist for Webpack yet.
+Fortunately, there's one for JSHint.
 You could set it up on a legacy project easily.
 Install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project first:

 ```bash
 npm i jshint jshint-loader --save-dev